People's Republic of South Yorkshire: Legacy

 Although it lost some of its relevance following the Labour Party's shift towards New Labour and the expulsion of the left-wing elements of the party, along with the replacement of Thatcherism with the more superficially moderate Majorism and Blairism, the name remains in use for the area, which is still dominated by the political left.
 Up until and including the 2015 general election, the only seat in South Yorkshire not held by Labour was Sheffield Hallam, which was held at the time of the election by the-then Leader of the Liberal Democrats and Deputy Prime Minister of the United Kingdom, Nick Clegg.
 However, despite Labour not winning, the party did increase its vote by a net of 11,634 relative to 2010 and the Labour Party candidate Oliver Coppard significantly reduced then-Lib Dem leader Nick Clegg's majority from 15,284 votes to just 2,353 votes.

-Labour, supported by the left-wing group Momentum, gained Sheffield Hallam at the 2017 snap general election for the first time ever, while also retaining all the South Yorkshire seats it previously represented, meaning that Labour controlled every seat in South Yorkshire for the first time.
+Labour, supported by the left-wing group Momentum, gained Sheffield Hallam at the 2017 snap general election for the first time ever, while also retaining all the South Yorkshire seats it previously represented, meaning that Labour represented every seat in South Yorkshire for the first time.
 The Labour candidate Jared O'Mara won a majority of 2,125 votes over Liberal Democrat Nick Clegg, and Clegg's loss was one of the major high-profile losses on the night of 8 June 2017.
 O'Mara was suspended from the Labour Party on 25 October 2017 after it emerged that he had made derogatory comments online about women and homosexuals, years prior to his election.